This article lists the most popular web browsers, a brief overview, and links to more information.

 Avant – Avant has a user-friendly interface.

-Camino – Camino was an open-source browsing tool developed with a focus on providing the best possible experience for Mac OS X users.
+Camino – Camino was an open-source browsing tool developed to provide the best possible experience for Mac OS X users.
 However, it fell behind the fast pace of technological advances in this area.
 It is no longer being updated.

 Kingpin – Kingpin is a private surfing option from Limelick Software that helps users browse the web in incognito mode, and ad-blocking is always turned on.
 It does not record or store your internet history, won’t store cookies, and won’t store credentials such as passwords.
 It was launched in August 2019, so it is relatively new.
 It is compatible with Windows 7/8/10.
 You can download it for free.

 Lunascape – Lunascape integrates three rendering engines (Trident, Gecko, WebKit) into a single application.
-It comes with additional built-in functions, so you don’t have to install a bunch of extra add-ons and extensions.
-I do like the “highlighted search” feature, which allows you to highlight a word or URL, right-click, and then perform a variety of tasks such as search, go to URL, translate, search with Amazon, and more.
+It has additional built-in functions, so you don’t have to install many extra add-ons and extensions.
+I like the “highlighted search” feature, which allows you to highlight a word or URL, right-click, and perform various tasks such as search, go to URL, translate, search with Amazon, and more.

 Maxthon – Positioned as a “browsing assistant,” Maxthon provides basic browsing functionality.
-It includes features that improve your surfing experiences, such as note-taking, password keeper, and virtual email inboxes.
-You may consider it to be somewhat obscure, but its helpful features may be something worth checking out.
+It includes features that improve your surfing experiences, such as note-taking, password-keeping, and virtual email inboxes.
+You may consider it somewhat obscure, but its helpful features may be worth checking out.

 See other Lists of Lists.

-If you have a suggestion for the List of the Most Popular Web Browsers, please leave a comment below.
+Please comment below if you have a suggestion for the List of the Most Popular Web Browsers.